tdpaul315/js-quote-me-frontend/README.md

 PREREQUISITES:

-Fork and clone this repository from GitHub.
+Fork and clone this repository and the backend repo from GitHub.
+Link to backend [here](https://github.com/tdpaul315/js-quote-me-backend)

 Run rails s or rails server in the command line for the backend repo.
 This will start the server locally so the application data can be accessible.
-Link to backend [here](https://github.com/tdpaul315/js-quote-me-backend)

 On the frontend type npx reload-b to run the node server and it will automatically navigate to localhost:8080.